-Create a serverless function using Python
+Create and deploy a serverless function in Python

 This template provides a basic example of how to create a serverless function using Python.
 Replace the sample snippet with your Python code and Flex.io executes it in a container when you run the pipe.